1. Spelling

 Also, note that British usage has the form programme (as opposed to the American program) except when referring to computer code, in which case program is preferred.

-1.1.2 Digraphs
+1.1.2 Ligatures

 1.1.3 Double consonants before suffixes

-Where consonants are doubled for monosyllabic words (basically, after a short vowel and immediately before a suffix beginning with a vowel such as -ing, -er, -est or -ed), British and American English spelling is the same.
+Where consonants are doubled for monosyllabic words (basically, after a short vowel and immediately before a suffix beginning with a vowel such as ing, er, est or ed), British and American English spelling is the same.

-i) Doubling of the letter l
+i) The letter l

-Examples would include the following.
+Examples would include the following:

-Alumni membership growth will probably level off by the end of the year.
+Membership will probably level off by the end of the year.

 This regulation applies to administrative staff who travelled during the first semester.